immortalbob/303ESP32S3-AI-ESPHome/README.md

 This repository contains a fully working ESPHome configuration for the **303ESP32S3-AI v2.3** board, sold on eBay and AliExpress as a "Xiaozhi AI Voice Chat" module.
-This board has no official English documentation, no schematic, and no ESPHome support — so we made our own.
+This board has no official English documentation, no schematic, and no ESPHome support that could be found...so we made our own.

 ---